bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="4.0in" height="2.56380905511811in"} -->

-In the default React application, only one component is rendered and it's the app components located inside the index.js file that's located inside the source folder.
+<p>In the default React application, only one component is rendered and
+it's the app components located inside the index.js file that's located inside the source folder.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s10-d. root component (38) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->